-"Well, maybe...," Bocha addressed him thoughtfully, "maybe we push you from behind, fellow?
-Then, you'll squeeze through the window."
+"Well, may be...," Bocha addressed him thoughtfully, "may be we push you from behind, fellow?
+Then, you'll go through the window."

 "All right!"
 Jocha nodded.
-"We are a little smaller than you and can easily get inside the ship."
+"We are a little smaller than you and can get inside the ship easily."

-"Then, all four of us will give you a push at full speed!"
+"Then, all four of us will give you a full speed push!"
 His brother concluded the thought.